stefanoborini/book-modelviewcontroller/02_mvc_variations/variations_on_the_notification_strategy/05_qualified_notification_model.md

 ### Motivation

 The most basic form of Model notification just informs the listeners that a change occurred in its state.
-Views must now retrieve the new state and repaint themselves.
-This approach is simple, but it might be too coarse and wasteful.
+In response, Views retrieve the new Model state and repaint themselves accordingly.
+This approach is simple, but often too coarse and wasteful.
 Consider these scenarios:

 - A specific View is only interested in a subset of the Model.
   The Model changes, but not in the data relevant to the View.
-  The View is now forced to repaint even if none of the data it displays actually changed.
+  The View is forced to repaint even if none of the data it displays actually changed

 - A View has additional state which is destroyed by a full repaint.
   For example, a TreeView representing files in a directory keeps state